8 Back Pain Conditions That Mainly Affect Women

 3. Compression Fracture

-Postmenopause the demineralization of bones in women occurs at a faster pace.
+Postmenopause, the demineralization of bones in women, occurs faster.
 This causes a condition known as osteoporosis.
 The bones lose their structural integrity and become prone to fractures.
 The most common site among women is the compression fracture at the spine.
 This may often go unnoticed until loss of height becomes evident.
 However, pain due to pressure over surrounding structures can cause severe back pain in women.

 4. Spinal Osteoarthritis

 Arthritis in the spine occurs as age-related changes cause the wearing of cartilage layers.
 The height of intervertebral discs reduces with their desiccation.
-Degenerative changes at the facet joints cause loss of cushioning at the joints.
+Degenerative changes at the facet joints cause a loss of cushioning.
 This causes women's back pain, particularly after the age of 45.

 5. Piriformis Syndrome